-The primary computing environment for Anthos relies on Google Kubernetes Engine (GKE) and GKE On-Prem to manage Kubernetes installations in the environments where you intend to deploy your applications.
+The primary computing environment for Anthos relies on Anthos GKE on Google Cloud and Anthos GKE on-prem to manage Kubernetes installations in the environments where you intend to deploy your applications.
 These offerings bundle upstream Kubernetes releases and provide management capabilities for creating, scaling, and upgrading conformant Kubernetes clusters.

 Kubernetes has two main parts: the control plane and the node components.
-With GKE, Google Cloud Platform hosts the control plane, and the Kubernetes API server is the only control-plane component accessible to customers.
+With Anthos on Google Cloud, Google Cloud hosts the control plane, and the Kubernetes API server is the only control-plane component accessible to customers.
 GKE manages the node components in the customer's project using instances in Compute Engine.
-With GKE On-Prem, all components are hosted in the customer's on-prem virtualization environment.
+With GKE on-prem, all components are hosted in the customer's on-prem virtualization environment.

 With Kubernetes installed and running, you have access to a common orchestration layer that manages application deployment, configuration, upgrade, and scaling.

-To take advantage of the full functionality provided by Anthos, your GKE and GKE On-Prem clusters need IP connectivity among them.
-Additionally your GKE On-Prem environment must be able to reach Google's API endpoints, specifically Cloud Monitoring and Cloud Logging, and Connect for Anthos for registering clusters as part of an Anthos environ, allowing them to be viewed and managed in the Anthos dashboard.
+To take advantage of the full functionality provided by Anthos, your Anthos on Google Cloud and Anthos on-prem clusters need IP connectivity among them.
+Additionally your GKE on-prem environment must be able to reach Google's API endpoints, specifically Cloud Monitoring and Cloud Logging, and Connect for Anthos for registering clusters as part of an Anthos environ, allowing them to be viewed and managed in the Anthos dashboard.
 You can find out more about environs and the functionality that they enable in our Environs guide.

-You can connect your on-prem and GCP environments in various ways.
+You can connect your on-premises and Google Cloud environments in various ways.
 The easiest way to get started is by implementing a site-to-site VPN between the environments using Cloud VPN.
-If you have more stringent latency and throughput requirements, you can choose between Dedicated and Partner Cloud Interconnect.
-For more information on choosing an interconnect type, see Cloud VPN and other hybrid connectivity solutions.
+If you have more stringent latency and throughput requirements, you can choose between Dedicated Interconnect and Partner Interconnect.
+For more information about choosing an interconnect type, see Cloud VPN and other hybrid connectivity solutions.

 Kubernetes allows users to provision Layer 4 and Layer 7 load balancers.
-GKE uses Network Load Balancing for Layer 4 and HTTP(S) Load Balancing for Layer 7.
+Anthos on Google Cloud uses Network Load Balancing for Layer 4 and HTTP(S) Load Balancing for Layer 7.
 Both are managed services and do not require any additional configuration or provisioning on your part.
-In contrast, GKE On-Prem uses an on-prem load balancing appliance.
+In contrast, Anthos on-prem uses an on-premises load balancing appliance.

 Microservice architecture support